maian1891/aws-fe-capstone-project/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-### You can build docker files with command line arguments:
-docker build -t fe-capstone .

-### You can run docker with command line arguments:
-docker run -d --rm fe-capstone

 ### Set Environment Variables in Mac/Linux
 #### Instructions
 1. Use the `set_env.sh` file present in the `project/` directory to configure these values on your local machine.
 This is a file that has been set up for your convenience to manage your environment.